MinaProtocol/mina/rfcs/0039-minaform-tool-design.md

 The `bake-image <testnet_name> --git-sha <git-commit-sha>` command is a simple entrypoint for building a new image based on the provided one, but with the genesis ledger, proofs, and proving keys baked-in to reduce network startup time at the expense of this one-time step (Pain Point #4).
 This can be run on any existing network, and will replace the docker image, debian package, and google cloud storage urls in `terraform.env` to match the new image.
 Using a pre-baked images allows for all deployments to skip the generate-proof stage and avoids duplicate work of downloading and unpacking keys from s3, but `bake-image` should still make it easy to iterate on a network deployment when images have bugs and need to be updated.

+This command can be outsourced to google cloud for expediency, and because these files including the image itself never really need to be on the same machine that operates the deployment.
+To this end, google cloud build (https://cloud.google.com/cloud-build/docs/quickstart-build#build_using_dockerfile) a serverless product that can be sent a dockerfile at any time to have google build it.
+There is some value in trying to handle other CI builds with google cloud build but its especially perfect for this scenario when the majority of the build time is spent on network transfers to/from google cloud, so that GCB can build much quicker than any other environment (and we pay per build minute over 120/day).
+For nearly 0 additional development effort we get to bake docker images in google cloud.

 ### Minaform Start

 The start command handles deploying the network and starting all containers / gcloud resources. `minaform start <testnet_name>` will start the given testnet on the default cluster, and provide a output to display the deployment progress.
 Keys will be uploaded to the cluster when the namespace is created, and then terraform resources will be deployed.
 If `--wait` is specified, the script will run `minaform watch <testnet_name>` once terraform is complete to watch for all of the nodes to become ready.